Writing to you from 40,000 Feet Up

-Perspective.
-And you don’t have to get on a plane to create new perspectives for yourself.
+You don’t have to get on a plane to create a new perspective for yourself.

 Think about it.
 I’m on the plane.
 They’re earnestly telling me about very important things – emergency exits, oxygen, how to help myself, if….
 I remember all the psychology about thinking fast and thinking slow.
 You really do want to have this stuff clear in your head before a flight turns into a horror movie…just in case.